-Any formal complaint submitted under Board Policy 8.04 regarding teachers made to the administration by a parent, student or other person which is directly considered in evaluating teacher performance or conduct, or is to be placed in the teacher's personnel file, shall be called to the teacher's attention as promptly as circumstances warrant.
+Any formal complaint regarding teachers made to the administration by a parent, student or other person which is directly considered in evaluating teacher performance or conduct, or is to be placed in the teacher's personnel file, shall be called to the teacher's attention as promptly as circumstances warrant.
 The District shall investigate the complaint to determine its accuracy before placing it into a teacher's file or taking any other action.
 As part of the investigation, the teacher is expected to fully cooperate with the investigation.
 A teacher's written response to a complaint will be attached to any copy of the complaint placed in the personnel file.